 I take dog parasite treatment very seriously.
-Magic and I spend a couple hours every day running and playing in the fields and rambling through the wooded areas of our thirteen-acre property.
+Lots of pet parents want to know about wormed dogs.
+Magic and I used to spend a couple hours every day running and playing in the fields and rambling through the wooded areas of our thirteen-acre property.
 With the recent rain and warmer temperatures, the wildflowers and roses–as well as grass and weeds–have flourished.
 But so have the dog parasites including the ones you can see like fleas, tapeworms, roundworms and mosquitoes, and the hidden bugs such as heartworm, hookworms, and whipworms.
 What’s a caring pet parent to do to provide effective dog parasite treatment?

 DOG PARASITE TREATMENT